mesosphere/mesos/docs/home.md

 ## Contributing to Mesos

+* [Beginner's Guide for Contributors](beginner-contribution.md) to get started contributing to Mesos for the first time.
+* [Advanced Contribution Guide](advanced-contribution.md) to learn the typical workflow used when contributing to Mesos.
 * [Committers and Maintainers](committers.md) a listing of project committers and component maintainers; useful when seeking feedback.
 * [Committing](committing.md) guidelines for committing changes.
 * [Development Roadmap](roadmap.md)